RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 ### Discuss
 Communicate with one or more users or software agents about an object or subject.
 Communication can be through a range of possible communication channels including spoken language, sign language, text, drawings, facial expression, dance etc. The object or topic should be available as a reference.
 #### Potential accessibility barriers
+##### Reference object is presented visually which is innaccessible to blind and partially sighted users
+- If the objects are named in text then the text should be read out.
+Consider [Text-to-Speech (TTS)](#text-to-Speech)
+- If the objects are presented visually then provide a verbal description of the object via embedded metadata.
+The metadata should include a name for the object and this should be read out first.
+Consider [Text-to-Speech (TTS)](#text-to-Speech)
+- If metadata is not available consider [Computer Vision](link) or [Human Assistance](link)
+##### Communication methods used may be inaccessible to some users
+- Provide multiple communication channels including voice, text, sign language, video, avatar respresentation etc
+- Provide options to transcribe text into speech and speech into text.
+Consider TTS, STT,
+##### Communication may not be in the user's preferred language
+- Provide translation services or enable translation services to be used.
+Consider [Automated Language Translation](link) or [Remote Spoken Language Interpreters](#remote-spoken-language-interpreters)

 ### Draw
 Make marks on a document or virtual object.